 “One day he’ll be fine with something or someone, and the next day he’ll be terrified….
 These are normal growth behaviors in young dogs as they mature.”

-While some of these fear periods go unnoticed by dog owners, in other cases owners are left scratching their head, or worse, responding.
+While some of these fear periods go unnoticed by dog owners, in other cases owners are left scratching their heads, or worse, responding.

 The timing of fear periods are given in ranges, however, when they occur in an individual puppy it is as defined as the day they were born.